 Is Buying or Leasing a Building the Right Choice for You?

 There is no right choice for everyone.
 Your strategic plan and cash flow determine the best choice for you.
 I’ve also listed other considerations in this article.
-If you don’t have a cash flow projection or a strategic plan, I have simple templates for both.
+If you don’t have a strategic plan, I have simple template.

 For more info, check out these topics pages for free tools, articles, and videos: